 After all, disease doesn’t discriminate between rich and poor.
 Also, being rejected for healthcare coverage due to a pre-existing condition is discriminatory.
 Healthcare affordability shouldn’t be a national crisis.
 However, things have changed.

 If you’re wondering: How much should I pay for healthcare?
 This post is for you.
 Healthcare costs have risen so much, one of my best recommendations is to invest in healthcare companies.
 If you can’t beat them, you might as well joint hem.

 Millions Still Can’t Afford Healthcare

-Fast forward to today: roughly 25 million people are STILL uninsured, even though there are subsidies provided by those who make more (mostly me and you).
+Fast forward to today.
+Millions of people are still uninsured, even though there are subsidies provided by those who make more.
+(Mostly me and you).
 What’s going on?
 Healthcare affordability is an important issue for all Americans.

 Check out this chart explaining why there are still ~25+ million uninsured people in America.

 Nobody really believed that all 47 million uninsured people would suddenly get health insurance under Obamacare, despite the subsidies and penalties.
 But the fact that five years has gone by and 60% of those who were uninsured are still uninsured seems like another example of incredible government inefficiency.

 Yes, 20 million more people now have health insurance is progress.
 But what has been the cost?